 What are the Properties of Calcium Hypochlorite?

 Calcium hypochlorite is unstable, slow dissolving, and leaves substantial sediment.
 It contains 65% available chlorine and has a pH of 11.5.
-It’s often used as a shocking agent due to its potency.
+Calcium hypochlorite is often used as a shocking agent due to its potency.

-Chlorine compounds like calcium hypochlorite form HOCl by releasing calcium and picking up a hydrogen ion.
+Chlorine compounds, such as calcium hypochlorite, form HOCl by releasing calcium and acquiring a hydrogen ion.
 The solubility of calcium hypochlorite in water is 180 grams per liter at 77° F (25° C) and 1 atm.

 How Much Chlorine Does Calcium Hypochlorite Deliver?